Ekexyz/mailinator-api/README.md

-# mailinator-api
+# mailinator-api - Copado Robotic Testing
-Copado Robotic Testing for Mailinator sample
+## Read links from Emails sent to your Mailinator private inbox.